owntracks/recorder/README.md

     {"count":1,"locations":[{"_type":"location","cog":67,"batt":11,"lat":20.634506,"t":"u","lon":-87.078073,"acc":5,"tid":"JJ","vel":12,"vac":-1,"alt":0,"tst":1706694150,"ghash":"d5dj6kr","cc":"MX","addr":"CAPA, Calle 18 Norte, 77720 Playa del Carmen, ROO, Mexico","locality":"Playa del Carmen","tzname":"America/Cancun","isorcv":"2024-01-31T09:42:30Z","isotst":"2024-01-31T09:42:30Z","disptst":"2024-01-31 09:42:30"}]}
     ```
 4. For historical records which don't have a cached `tzname`, we use the TZDATADB as described above to obtain `tzname`, incurring a not quite insignificant penalty in terms of runtime.

+Records in the geo cache have a timestamp (`tst`) which indicates when a particular record was added.
+As address information and even time zones can become stale (imagine a street you live on getting renamed or a [timezone being renamed](https://github.com/tzinfo/tzinfo/issues/149)) you might wish to expire cached entries.
+The Recorder does this automatically when configuring `OTR_CLEAN_AGE` to a value of seconds for which entries in the geo cache older than those seconds will be purged if a new reverse-geo lookup succeeds.
+The default value is 0 which means no cleaning is performed.

 ## Lua hooks